-Several seconds after the engine is started, a chime will sound for several seconds to remind the front passenger to buckle their safety belt.
-This would only occur if the passenger airbag is enabled.
-See Passenger Sensing System on page 1-62 for more information.
-The passenger safety belt light, located on the instrument panel, will come on and stay on for several seconds and then flash for several more.
+Several seconds after the engine is started, a chime sounds for several seconds to remind the front passenger to buckle their safety belt.
+This only occurs if the passenger airbag is enabled.
+See Passenger Sensing System on page 1-54 for more information.
+The passenger safety belt light, located on the instrument panel, comes on and stays on for several seconds and then flashes for several more.

 This chime and light are repeated if the passenger remains unbuckled and the vehicle is in motion.

-If the passenger's safety belt is buckled, neither the chime nor the light will come on.
+If the passenger safety belt is buckled before the engine is started, neither the chime nor the light comes on.